Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 Currency.
 Trade.
 Borders.
 Citizenship.
 Indigenous treaties and rights.
 Pensions.
 Debt.
 Defence.
 Passports.
 Fisheries.
 Energy infrastructure.
 Language rights.
 Internal migration.
 Regulatory equivalence.
 Federal assets.
 Federal employees.
 Families, businesses, supply chains, and institutions that were never designed around a hard boundary.

-Suddenly the refactor is not just "move this code into its own repo."
+Suddenly the refactor has grown far beyond "move this code into its own repo."

 It is data migration, contract negotiation, identity management, traffic routing, backward compatibility, and incident response while the system is still serving users.